MrQuantum1915/Neura-Verse/README.md

+## BTW this is not mobile friendly for now, so open on desktop
 # Visit this website > [Neura Verse](https://neuraverse-omega.vercel.app)
-## BTW this is not mobile friendly so open on desktop

 ## [Under Development]
 ## First target was to implement full stack development, so I first made chat app ams my website ecosystem, which is mostly achieved by now
 ## Now I will focus on implementing GenAi features and cool playground beyond Chat App